 Various formalities need to be followed in order to register a hypothecation in respect of a patent, registered trade mark or design.
 A hypothecation must:

-In accordance with South African law, the restrictions and considerations (as outlined below in 5.4 Financial Assistance and 5.5 Other Restrictions) apply to the provision of upstream security.
+In accordance with South African law, the restrictions and considerations (as outlined in 5.5 Financial Assistance and 5.6 Other Restrictions) apply to the provision of upstream security.

 The board must ensure that any other specific requirements for financial assistance contained in the company's constitutional documents are adhered to.